benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 References
 ========================================================
-See Rpres file on [github](https://github.com/benmarwick/CSSS-Primer-Reproducible-Research) for full references
+See Rpres file on [github](https://github.com/benmarwick/CSSS-Primer-Reproducible-Research) for full references and sources